AaltoSciComp/scicomp-docs/triton/apps/gurobi.rst

 .. admonition:: Important notes

    As of writing of this Guide, Aalto only has a valid license for Gurobi 9.X and older.
-   Therefore Gurobi 10 cannot be run on triton.
+   Therefore Gurobi 10 cannot be run on triton unless you bring your own license.

 Gurobi with Python
 ------------------